AdobeDocs/experience-platform.en/help/data-access/tutorials/python-sdk.md

 - `{API_KEY}`
 - `{IMS_ORG}`

 All resources in Experience Platform are isolated to specific virtual sandboxes.
-All requests to Platform APIs require a header that specifies the name of the sandbox the operation will take place in:
+Using the Python SDK requires the name and the ID of the sandbox the operation will take place in:

 - `{SANDBOX_NAME}`
+- `{SANDBOX_ID}`

 For more information on sandboxes in Platform, see the [sandbox overview documentation](../../sandboxes/home.md).